 And yes, that means that then the “risk” is on your shoulders, but that’s exactly where it should be.
 After all, if you’re providing something of value that you believe in, standing behind it should be very easy to do.

-Here are some other thoughts about offering guarantees for your products/services, based on my experience and knowledge:
+Here are some other thoughts about offering guarantees for your products/programs, based on my experience:

-By assuring them that, if your product or service doesn’t do what you say it will for your buyer, you’ll give them their money back without demanding a reason, you’re assured more sales.
+By assuring them that, if your product or program doesn’t do what you say it will for your buyer, you’ll give them their money back without demanding a reason, you’re assured more sales.

 You may think that by offering a guarantee people are going to take advantage of it unscrupulously, especially if you’re selling a digital product.
 After all, you can’t really take an ebook back once someone has downloaded it to their computer (and yes, I know there is software available that turns “off” a returned copy, although I don’t recommend you use it).